Fabrizio-Caruso/CROSS-LIB/README.md

 -------------------------------------------

 ## ARTICLES ABOUT CROSS-LIB
 Article [in English] (updated version of an article published in C.A.L.L.
-Apple Volume 3 Number 1 (January 2023): <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/EnglishArticle.md" download>C.A.L.L.-Apple</a>
+Apple Volume 3 Number 1 (January 2023):

+<a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/EnglishArticle.md" download>C.A.L.L.-Apple</a>

 Article [in French] (first published in the French magazine "Programmez!
-Hors série #6") that describes Cross-Lib in details: <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/articles/CROSS_LIB_PUBLIC.pdf" download>Programmez!</a>
+Hors série #6") that describes Cross-Lib in details:

+<a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/articles/CROSS_LIB_PUBLIC.pdf" download>Programmez!</a>

-Presentation about retro-coding and Cross-Lib [in French]: <a href="https://github.com/Fabrizio-Caruso/HistoryOfComputing/blob/main/RetroCoding/Pr%C3%A9sentation%20Retrocoding.pptx" download>Retro-Coding</a>
+Presentation about retro-coding and Cross-Lib [in French]:

+<a id="raw-url" href="https://github.com/Fabrizio-Caruso/HistoryOfComputing/blob/main/RetroCoding/Pr%C3%A9sentation%20Retrocoding.pptx" download>Retro-Coding</a>

 -------------------------------------------